cdli-gh/cdli-gh.github.io/pages/research/research_introduction.md

 folder: research
 ---
 ## What is the team working on?
+Our code rests on Github at <https://github.com/cdhi-gh>
+Our private Google drive lives here (staff only):<https://drive.google.com/drive/folders/0B8-deXARunnhU2FHVzVqLXA4N3M>

 We are keeping track of tasks using GitHub issues.
 We also have a Kaban board to sort the tasks and a Gantt chart to track them over time.
 Each user assigned to a task is responsible of keeping their issue(s) updated.

-Our code rests on Github at <https://github.com/cdhi-gh>
-Our private Google drive lives here (staff only):<https://drive.google.com/drive/folders/0B8-deXARunnhU2FHVzVqLXA4N3M>
+Creating a new issue on github uses a template that contains keywords which will enable displaying the issue on the Gantt chart.

 ### MTAAC Project
 All tasks that directly affect MTAAC will go in this repository.
 Visualization and mirroring of the CDLI servers will live here too.